Drive Alert

 – Jordin Petersen Seamons

-YOU’RE MORE LIKELY TO FALL ASLEEP AT THE WHEEL IF YOU ARE:
+YOU ARE MORE LIKELY TO FALL ASLEEP AT THE WHEEL IF YOU MEET THESE CRITERIA:

-- Sleep-deprived or fatigued (six hours of sleep or less triples your risk)
+- You are sleep-deprived or feel exhausted (getting six hours or less of sleep triples your risk)

-- Driving longer than 100 miles or two hours without proper rest breaks
+- You drive more than 100 miles or for two hours without proper breaks

-- Driving on a long, rural or dark road
+- You drive on a long, rural, or dark road

-- Working more than 60 hours a week (increases your risk by 40 percent)
+- You work more than 60 hours a week (this increases your risk by 40 percent)

-- Suffering from insomnia or poor quality sleep
+- You suffer from insomnia or poor sleep

-- Difficulty focusing, frequent blinking or heavy eyelids
+- Difficulty focusing, constant blinking, or heavy eyelids

 - Daydreaming or wandering thoughts